 12.11.10.
 Christchurch City Council post quake sign, Lower Styx Rd, Spencerville, trying to stop public going to Brooklands

-Christchurch City Council, blue / white signs were erected in liquefaction devastated Christchurch suburbs after the Sept 4 quake.
+Christchurch City Council, blue / white signs were erected in liquefaction devastated Christchurch suburbs post Sept 4 quake.
 The signs were insulting & expedient, as they omitted to name & shame councillors, planners, surveyors, architects, engineers, builders, tradesmen, developers, estate agents who built the waterside, liquefaction prone suburbs.

 The signs read: